SLAVUSworks/KanColle-Indonesia-Patch-KCCP/README.md

 To Dark Sentinel for contributing (LBAS menu aircraft names, world icons, server banners, and more).\
 To Amelek for the chuuha/taiha cut-in texture jigsaw splitter.\
 To Globalnet for the quick updater, and for general technical help.\
-To the EN wiki staff and the kc3 staff for freely providing a good part of the translations.\
+To the ID wiki staff and the kc3 staff for freely providing a good part of the translations.\
 To all the others in the Discord server for regularly suggesting new things to fix or translate in the patch.